necaris/python3-openid/README.md

-This started out as a fork of the Python OpenID library, with changes to make it Python 3 compatible.
+*NOTE*: This started out as a fork of the Python OpenID library, with changes to make it Python 3 compatible.
 It's now a port of that library, including cleanups and updates to the code in general.